Spanish Language, Liberal Arts & Environmental Studies

 Recommended U.S. Quarter Units

-48-hour electives are held in the afternoons and do not include a field study component.
+48-hour electives run throughout the duration of the semester.
 There are electives available in English and in Spanish.

 All students enrolling in a language course above the Beginner level must take a Spanish language placement exam prior to departure.
 The exam will indicate each student's language proficiency level and determine the courses in which the student is eligible to enroll.